 Lucas did this split between the Ewoks and the Empire on purpose.
 He was using an old theme in literature known as the Machine State versus the Natural State.
 The Empire is a machine, a monster, really; the Ewoks live a natural, organic life.
 You can see this same thing in H.G.
 Wells' The Time Machine, in which the Eloi symbolize the Natural State and the Morlocks (who eat the Eloi) the Machine State.

 What Lucas was saying is that when technology is appropriated by the State, it will sooner or later turn into a monster that conquers and destroys and murders, that uses up people and eats their lives.
 The obverse is that when not used by the State, it will almost always be used for good purposes.
-In other words, when used by the free market, good will come from machines.
+In other words, when used by political and economic liberty, good will come from machines.

 The Borg are also representations of the Machine State, people turned into machines, to be used by the State to destroy and conquer.
 And not surprisingly at all, the Borg Queen complained, "Why do you resist us?
 We only wish to improve the quality of your lives."

-This "improving the quality of your lives" entailed turning people into automatons who had no free will, who never question their leaders because they cannot, not with all those machines screwed into their brains.
+This "improving the quality of your lives" entailed turning people into automatons who had no free will, who don't know the difference between good and evil, who never question their leaders because they can't, not with all those machines screwed into their brains.
 For all practical purposes, they had no self-consciousness.
 This unquestioning unconsciousness is, ultimately, what the State wants from nearly everyone.
 To be sheep who never question, and follow all orders.
 Since the State does not (yet) have the technology or drugs to pervert us into their desired, obedient machines, right now it has to use propaganda in its attempt to brainwash us into turning into their sacrificial little lambs.

 Or, I should say, sacrificial Borg, who never question.
 Or sacrificial stormtroopers, who never question.